-New York State is taking the lead in building the clean energy economy and Southern Tier Solar Works (STSW) has been working hard so that those benefits come to our communities here in the Southern Tier.
+New York State is taking the lead in building the clean energy economy and Southern Tier Solar Works (STSW) has been working hard since 2014 so that those benefits come to our communities here in the Southern Tier.
 Since its inception STSW has helped 69 families go solar deploying 647 kw of solar.
 In keeping with our core values STSW primarily works with energy companies based in the Southern Tier, which keeps jobs and economic benefits local.
 Over the years we have partnered with ETM Solar Works, located in Endicott, Taitem Engineering and Renovus Solar from Ithaca, Twin Tier Solar and Wind of Elmira, and Halco Energy based in Phelps.
 We have trained and employed 87 student interns as community energy educators, many of whom have gone on to work in solar and other clean energy careers here locally, within NY State, and across the country.
 We also work in partnership with a variety of area institutions to support energy education in our schools and universities.

 Improving our Quality of Life:

 Binghamton as an Innovative Place to Live

 Our region has a proud history of technological innovation.
 STSW is working with partners across the region to help make clean energy an important part of the new image for our communities.
 STSW has partnered with the internationally known Land Art Generator Initiative and is working with the Village of Johnson City and Broome County to secure funding for solar art installations.
 These installations will generate power while making attractive and interesting spaces a part of ongoing downtown revitalization.

 Broome County has recently adopted a new commercial financing tool called Commercial Property Assessed Clean Energy (CPACE), and STSW is promoting commercial-Industrial scale solar projects for businesses and non-profits with our commercial solar partner, Solar by CIR.
 The very first solar installation was completed this summer using CPACE at the Art Mission Theater, where solar awnings and an electric vehicle charging station were installed.

 Opportunities for Students in the